TNTECHARC/TALUS-legacy/Before Fall 2019/README.md

 Photos of the wiring from several angles are in the "Photos of Wiring" folder.

 # Demonstration Documentation
-All written notes of Talus operation is in Documentation.docx
+All written notes of Talus operation is in Documentation.txt